arnabc/arnabc.github.io/source/about/index.markdown

 footer: true
 ---

 I am an Android, JavaScript and Ruby developer living in India.
-I grew up near the hills of majestic Darjeeling and graduated from North Bengal University with a degree in English Literature.
-I currently work at **QuadNode Technologies** India which I co-founded in 2011.
+I grew up near the hills of majestic Darjeeling and graduated from North Bengal University.
+I currently work at **[ProMobi Technologies](http://promobitech.com "ProMobi Technologies")** India which I co-founded in 2014.

 I am a self-learner and learnt most of my programming skills by myself.
 Personally I value and admire quality code, clean user interface and beautiful typography.
-These days I mainly focus on DevOps, performance optimization and application security.
+These days I mainly focus on Android, DevOps and application security.

 Last but not the least, as a technologist my aim is to build something useful which will have a positive impact on people's lives.
 I currently live in Pune, India with my beautiful wife Sarmistha.

 ## Consulting
-I am proficient in the following list of technologies and programming languages and also available for _short-term consulting work_ in one of these:
+I am proficient in the following list of technologies and programming languages and also available for consulting work in one of these:

 * Android
 * JavaScript and HTML5